nhn/tui.editor/plugins/uml/README.md

 ### Build

-> Note: The bundle files under the `cdn` folder include all dependencies.
+> Note : The bundle files under the `cdn` folder include all dependencies.

 ```
 - dist/